 Upon termination, employees with ten years of continuous state service will receive a payment equivalent to 10% of the dollar value of their accrued sick leave.
 The amount is computed on the basis of the employee's salary at the time of termination and shall be in the form of a lump-sum payment.

-At the discretion of the department head and the concurrence of the Director of Human Resources/Payroll, an employee may be granted sick leave in advance of the accumulation thereof.
-Any sick leave taken in advance of accumulation may be deducted from the employee's last paycheck provided the employee has signed an agreement authorizing the deduction.
+At the discretion of the department head and the concurrence of the Director of Human Resources/Payroll or designee, an employee may be granted sick leave in advance of the accumulation thereof up to a maximum of 40 hours.
+In rare cases, such as leave due to a workers compensation claim or shared leave, the HR/Payroll office may process leave which exceeds the 40 hour advance..
+Sick leave taken in advance of accumulation may be deducted from the employee's last paycheck provided the employee has signed an agreement authorizing the deduction.
 This agreement must be submitted to and approved by the Office of Human Resources and Payroll prior to the employee obtaining a negative accrual balance.

 Unless an approved leave of absence has been granted, an employee who is off the payroll for one year shall lose unused sick leave.